 KAREN MONCRIEFF – 1998 FELLOW

 Karen directed Blue Car from her Nicholl entry script.
 She also wrote and directed The Dead Girl and The Trials of Cate McCall.
-Karen directed The Keeping Hours, Lifetime’s Petals on the Wind and episodes of the TV series Six Feet Under and Touching Evil.
+Karen directed Lifetime’s Petals on the Wind and episodes of the TV series Six Feet Under and Touching Evil.
+Most recently, Karen directed The Keeping Hours, which was written by Nicholl fellow Rebecca Sonnenshine and won the Audience Award at the 2017 LA Film Festival.

 ANNMARIE MORAIS – 1999 FELLOW

-Annmarie wrote for the Syfy TV series Killjoys, the Global-TV series Combat Hospital and was a story editor on the Canadian TV series Rogue and the Syfy Channel series Haven.
-She wrote the TV movie Kink in My Hair and served as a consulting producer and wrote for the Canadian TV series Da Kink in My Hair.
+Annmarie wrote for the Syfy TV series Killjoys and the Global-TV series Combat Hospital and was a story editor on the TV series Rogue and the Syfy TV series Haven.
+She wrote the TV movie Kink in My Hair and served as a consulting producer and wrote for the TV series Da Kink in My Hair.
 Annmarie co-wrote Hotel Babylon and wrote How She Move, which premiered at the Sundance Film Festival.

 JAMES MOTTERN – 2003 FELLOW